cjm96/How_to_be_a_Bayesian/README.md

 The documents MCMC.pdf and NestedSampling.pdf contain some extra material on some stochastic sampling algorithms.

-The Jupyter notebook notebook.ipynb (written in Python) contains the main example used in the session.
+The Jupyter notebook Bayesian.ipynb (written in Python) contains the main example used in the session.